 Iota Lambda has received the Peterson Significant Chapter Award 23 of the 25 years it has been eligible for the award.
 This is the highest honor given to an undergraduate chapter, making Iota Lambda one of the top undergraduate chapters in Sigma Chi.

 Thomas Cowen Bell Chapter

 Through the Foundation’s Bell Chapter Challenge program, alumni from each chapter can make unrestricted gifts to directly sponsor their chapter’s participation in all of the Fraternity’s key leadership programs and provide scholarship opportunities.

-As a Thomas Cowan Bell Chapter and Peterson Award recipient, we receive hree additional free slots for registration at Balfour Leadership Training Workshop (LTW); one designated slot for the Horizons leadership development program; one designated $1,000 academic scholarship that will recognize the chapter’s lead donor; and a CHOICES alcohol and drug awareness program at no cost to the chapter.
+As a Thomas Cowan Bell Chapter and Peterson Award recipient, we receive three additional free slots for registration at Balfour Leadership Training Workshop (LTW); two designated slots for the Horizons leadership development program; one designated $1,000 academic scholarship that will recognize the chapter’s lead donor; and a CHOICES alcohol and drug awareness program at no cost to the chapter.

 Daniel William Cooper Award

 This annual award honors the undergraduate chapter that has the most outstanding scholastic achievement program.
 The winning chapter receives a plaque and has its name engraved on the Daniel William Cooper Award trophy on display at the Sigma Chi Headquarters.
 Recipients of this award are chosen from the pool of Peterson Significant Chapter Award applicants.

 The Iota Lambda chapter has had the honor of receiving this award two out of the last seven years for our dedication to learning in the classroom.